travis-ci/docs-travis-ci-com/user/migrate/legacy-services-to-github-apps-migration-guide.md

 ![travis-ci.com profile page with GitHub App integration](/images/migrate/github-app-repo.png)

-## More options

-### All repositories
+### Migrating more than 50 private repositories

+If your organization has more than **50 active repositories** to migrate to the GitHub Apps integration, check how to use the [travis_migrate_to_apps gem](/user/migrate/travis-migrate-to-apps-gem-guide/).

+## Migrating and activating all repositories

-If your organization would like to activate all current and future repositories to use GitHub Apps, please go to GitHub to [Install the Travis CI GitHub App here](https://github.com/apps/travis-ci/installations/new), choose your organization and then, select **All repositories**.
+If your organization would like to migrate all current repositories using webhooks and setup future repositories to use GitHub Apps, please go to GitHub to [Install the Travis CI GitHub App here](https://github.com/apps/travis-ci/installations/new), choose your organization and then, select **All repositories**.

-### More than 50 private repositories to migrate

-If your organization has more than **50 active repositories** to migrate to the GitHub Apps integration, [check how to use the travis_migrate_to_apps gem](/user/migrate/travis-migrate-to-apps-gem-guide/).